coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/configuring-topology-files.md

 After four hours and four updates, your node IP will be registered in the topology fetch list.
 {% endhint %}

-## Updating Topology Files on a Relay Node
+## :newspaper: Updating Topology Files on a Relay Node

 {% hint style="danger" %}
 Complete this section after **four hours** when your relay node IP is properly registered.